bretth/woven/docs/tutorial.rst

 	</body>
 	</html>

-From the helloadmin folder run syncdb ``python manage.py syncdb`` to setup the database and then make sure your development environment is working by running ``python manage.py syncdb`` and opening http://127.0.0.1:8000/ in your browser.
+From the helloadmin folder run syncdb ``python manage.py syncdb`` to setup the database and then make sure your development environment is working by running ``python manage.py runserver`` and opening http://127.0.0.1:8000/ in your browser.

 If you have done everything right you should now see ``hello admin`` and be able to login to the django admin.
 You're ready to deploy!